Skilled Trades / Commercial HVAC

-Commercial HVAC work is one of the most in-demand skilled trades in the country.
-Whether you're a licensed technician looking for a new opportunity, a journeyman HVAC mechanic targeting a specific region, or an engineer moving into a commercial role, the right job is tied to geography.
-Labor markets, licensing requirements, prevailing wages, and employer density all vary significantly by state.
+Commercial HVAC is one of the most in-demand skilled trades in the country.
+The right job is tied to geography: labor markets, licensing, prevailing wages, and employer density all vary by state.

-This page is your starting point.
-Select your state below to browse current commercial HVAC openings, filter by city, and compare salaries in your area.
+Pick your state to browse current openings, filter by city, and compare salaries in your area.

-Commercial HVAC is distinct from residential work in scope, equipment, and pay.
-Commercial roles involve large-scale systems including rooftop units, chiller plants, cooling towers, VAV systems, BAS and BMS integration, and industrial refrigeration.
+Commercial HVAC differs from residential work in scope, equipment, and pay.
+Roles cover large-scale systems: rooftop units, chiller plants, cooling towers, VAV systems, BAS/BMS integration, and industrial refrigeration.
 Employers range from mechanical contractors and building services firms to facilities management companies, hospitals, universities, and manufacturing plants.

-Most commercial HVAC positions require EPA 608 certification at minimum.
-Many states require additional state-level licensing at the journeyman or contractor level.
-Union membership through UA or IBEW locals is common in larger metro markets and can significantly affect pay structure and benefits.
+Most positions require EPA 608 certification at minimum.
+Many states add journeyman or contractor licensing.
+Union membership through UA or IBEW locals is common in larger metros and can significantly shift pay structure and benefits.

 Wages vary meaningfully by region.
-These figures reflect typical ranges for journeyman-level commercial HVAC technicians.
+These ranges reflect typical journeyman-level commercial HVAC pay.

-Southwest (TX, AZ): $24 to $42 per hour.
-Texas has a large market with significant variance between Houston, Dallas, and smaller metros.
+$24 to $42 per hour.
+Texas is a large market with wide variance between Houston, Dallas, and smaller metros.

-Southeast (FL, GA, NC, TN): $22 to $38 per hour.
-Florida's commercial market is large and growing, particularly in healthcare and hospitality sectors.
+$22 to $38 per hour.
+Florida's commercial market is large and growing, especially in healthcare and hospitality.

 Rates reflect 2025 to 2026 market data.
 Actual offers vary by employer, certification level, and specific system expertise.

 The Bureau of Labor Statistics projects employment of heating, air conditioning, and refrigeration mechanics and installers to grow faster than average through 2032.
-Commercial work is being driven by aging building infrastructure requiring retrofits, increased regulatory focus on energy efficiency, the expansion of data centers requiring precision cooling, and continued healthcare facility construction.
+Commercial demand is driven by aging building infrastructure needing retrofits, tighter energy-efficiency regulation, data center expansion requiring precision cooling, and continued healthcare construction.

 The skilled trades gap is well documented.
-Retiring tradespeople are not being replaced at the same rate, which continues to put upward pressure on wages for qualified commercial HVAC technicians across most markets.
+Retiring tradespeople are not being replaced at the same rate, which keeps upward pressure on wages for qualified commercial HVAC technicians across most markets.

 What is the difference between commercial and residential HVAC jobs?

-Commercial HVAC jobs involve larger, more complex systems than residential work.
-Equipment includes rooftop units, chillers, cooling towers, VAV systems, and building automation controls.
-Pay is typically higher, work is often performed on occupied commercial buildings or industrial sites, and employers are generally larger contractors or facilities management companies rather than small residential service firms.
+Commercial jobs involve larger, more complex systems: rooftop units, chillers, cooling towers, VAV systems, and building automation controls.
+Pay is typically higher, work is often on occupied commercial buildings or industrial sites, and employers are generally larger contractors or facilities management companies rather than small residential service firms.

 Do I need a license to work commercial HVAC?

-Federal EPA 608 certification is required to purchase and handle refrigerants, and virtually all commercial employers require it.
-Most states also have their own HVAC licensing requirements that vary by classification.
-Some states license at the contractor level only; others require technician-level credentials.
-Check your state's contractor licensing board for specific requirements.
-The state pages on this site include licensing information for each state.
+Federal EPA 608 certification is required to handle refrigerants, and virtually all commercial employers require it.
+Most states also have their own HVAC licensing that varies by classification.
+Some license at the contractor level only; others require technician-level credentials.
+Check your state's contractor licensing board, and see the state pages on this site for licensing details by state.

 What certifications increase commercial HVAC pay?

-Beyond EPA 608, certifications that consistently command higher pay include NATE (North American Technician Excellence), manufacturer-specific certifications from Carrier, Trane, Daikin, and Johnson Controls, and building automation credentials from Honeywell, Siemens, or Distech.
+Beyond EPA 608, certifications that command higher pay include NATE (North American Technician Excellence), manufacturer credentials from Carrier, Trane, Daikin, and Johnson Controls, and building automation credentials from Honeywell, Siemens, or Distech.
 BAS and controls skills are among the highest-valued specialties in the commercial market right now.

 How do I find commercial HVAC jobs near me?

-Select your state from the list above.
-State pages allow you to filter by city and metro area, and new listings are added daily.
+Select your state from the state list on this page.
+State pages let you filter by city and metro area, and new listings are added daily.
 You can also search by job title or employer type to narrow results to commercial-only positions.

 What should I include on a commercial HVAC resume?

-List all certifications including EPA 608 and NATE credentials.
-Specify the types of commercial systems you have worked on, such as chiller plants, rooftop units, VRF systems, or controls.
-Include the square footage or scope of facilities you have serviced where possible.
-Employers in this sector hire based on system-specific experience, so specificity matters more than length.
+List all certifications, including EPA 608 and NATE.
+Specify the commercial systems you have worked on, such as chiller plants, rooftop units, VRF systems, or controls.
+Include facility square footage or scope where possible.
+Employers hire on system-specific experience, so specificity matters more than length.

 Are commercial HVAC jobs unionized?

-Many commercial HVAC positions, particularly in larger metros, are covered by union agreements through the United Association of Plumbers and Pipefitters (UA) or, for controls technicians, IBEW.
-Union positions typically offer higher base wages, defined benefit pensions, and apprenticeship training pathways.
-Non-union commercial work is prevalent in most markets and often offers competitive total compensation, especially at larger mechanical contractors.
+Many positions, particularly in larger metros, are covered by union agreements through the United Association of Plumbers and Pipefitters (UA) or, for controls technicians, IBEW.
+Union positions typically offer higher base wages, defined benefit pensions, and apprenticeship pathways.
+Non-union commercial work is common in most markets and often offers competitive total compensation, especially at larger mechanical contractors.